 If you are running a consulting business or any other kind of professional independent services, building a website is more vital than ever before.
 Nearly every prospective client will visit your website to decide whether or not to trust you with their business, so having a great website can be the difference that swings client decisions in your favor.

 But what does a great consultant’s website even look like?
 In short, your website should sell your individual talents, skills, knowledge, experience, and innovative solutions.
-Your website is your opportunity to create a strong online presence, clearly exhibit your unique strengths, establish your authority status, and persuade clients to work with you.
+Your professional website is your opportunity to create a strong online presence, clearly exhibit your unique strengths, establish your authority status, and persuade clients to work with you.

-Without further ado, let me share with you my top seven tips for transforming your consultant website into a major client generator with a steady stream of quality leads.
+Here are my top seven tips for transforming your consultant website into a major client generator with a steady stream of quality leads.

 1. Clearly communicate your value